SM/0026 - MATHEMATICAL ANALYSIS 2

 The written test consists of five problems and aims to test the ability in computation of partial derivatives, solving optimization problems, evaluating multiple, line and surface integrals, studying linear differential forms in plane and space.
 The maximum time allowed is two hour and thirty minutes.
 Using books or notes is not permitted (nevertheless a formulary on trigonometric and hyperbolic functions is allowed).
+During the test a date in which the professor will give the solutions and the graded assignments is agreed upon.
 The assessment is based both on how the student is able to manage problems and on their mastery of calculation.
 The grade is proportional to the amount of problems correctly solved.
 The test is considered passed if the grade is at least 18/30.

 The oral exam is agreed upon contacting the professor personally, by telephone or by email.
 The oral exam consists mainly of some questions about conceptual topics of the course (definitions, theorems, proofs and important examples).
 The oral exam lasts about an hour and it is evaluated considering the following aspects: acquisition of the subjects mentioned in the objectives, logic and communication skills.

 If the oral is passed then the final grade is approximately equal to 30% of the written test grade plus 70% of the oral exam grade, if it is failed then the written test must be resat.